content-left-bg.png

 Responsibilities

-• develop the work experience program as a key component of a broader career education program
+• establish the work experience program as a key component of a broader career education program

-• support students to find work experience positions, liaise with work experience providers, complete paperwork and ensure students are prepared for work experience
+• facilitate and support students to find and prepare for work experience placements

-• ensure all work experience arrangements are made in consultation with students, parents and work experience providers
+• consult with students, parents and work experience providers to arrange work experience placements

 Parents/carers

-• provide any medical information relating to the student which may impact on the safety of the student or the safety of others in the workplace, for inclusion on the work experience agreement form
+• provide relevant medical information about the student which may impact on their safety or the safety of others in the workplace, for inclusion in the Work experience agreement form

 • ensure transport arrangements are made for the student to travel to and from their work experience placement